Working-Title-MSFS-Mods/fspackages/docs/workingtitle-cj4/Working Title CJ4 v0.3.0 Changes.md

 * Added further error protection on all PERF pages
 * Updated landing weight to a calculated field (to be enhanced further)
 * Takeoff and landing weights will turn yellow when they have exceeded the maximum values
+* Fuel used page updated with reset button working

 ### TUN Page
 * Updated layout and fields